-It also causes unnecessary panic days before the exam because the student subjects themselves to overnight study sessions and end up with fatigue.
+It also causes unnecessary panic days before the exam because the student subjects themselves to overnight study sessions and becomes fatigued.

 Rushing Over The Test Questions

-The NCLEX RN exam has 75 questions and some students find this overwhelming.
-The nervous student then proceeds to answer in a rush instead of paying attention to each question and ends up giving the wrong answers.
+The NCLEX RN exam has 75 questions, and some students find this overwhelming.
+The nervous student answers in a rush instead of paying attention to each question and gives the wrong answers.

 Taking the Exam amid Major Distractions

-It’s difficult to fully concentrate on studying for the NCLEX exam when there are major life events taking place.
+It isn’t easy to fully concentrate on studying for the NCLEX exam when there are major life events taking place.
 The death of a family member, for instance, requires the student to take a few weeks off school to mourn.
-It’s impossible to pass an exam when the mind is grappling with grief and loss.
+It’s impossible to pass an exam when the mind struggles with grief and loss.

 What Can RNs Specialize In?